UNITED STATES DISTRICT COURT

-The U.S. District Court for the District of Nevada has an opening for a Courtroom Deputy.
+The U.S. District Court for the District of Nevada has an opening for an Intake/Docket Clerk.
 The District of Nevada is headquartered in Las Vegas with an office in Reno.
-It includes seven district judges, five senior district judges, seven magistrate judges, and 127 staff.
+It includes seven district judges, five senior district judges, seven magistrate judges, one recalled magistrate judge and 127 employees.
 Whether launching or continuing a career in public service, the Clerk’s Office for the U.S. District Court of Nevada is a great place to work with competitive salaries and benefits, a flex-time work schedule that promotes a work-life balance, access to a fitness center, and the opportunity to work with colleagues committed to fulfilling the important mission of administering justice in an efficient and effective manner.

 - Performs other duties as assigned.

-- To qualify for the position, candidates must have a high school diploma or equivalency and a minimum of year specialized experience working at Intake and/or Docketing.
+To qualify for the position, candidates must have a high school diploma or equivalency and a minimum of year specialized experience working at Intake and/or Docketing.